In the air

 KidTripster Tip: If you don’t opt for the prepaid meal at booking, you can buy options like a salad, cold sandwich, hot sandwich, fruit salad, chips, nuts, cookies, and your usual selection of drinks on board.
 On our flight, passengers who didn’t pre-book a meal (48 hours or more before the flight) weren’t served anything more than a cup of water.
 Also, passengers who booked meals were served first and only after that were other passengers able to order drinks or meals for purchase.
 And no free drinks are served beyond that initial cup of water.

 Norwegian's inexpensive flights have forced other airlines to drop their prices to places where Norwegian flies.
-For example, I have noticed flights to Ireland on airlines like Aer Lingus have dropped significantly.
 Read our 12 secrets for finding the best airfare.

 What you may not like